-The Company has formalised a policy on Financial Security of Reinsurers.
-In addition, it has established a guideline on Credit Risk Limit for Reinsurers, which limits the volume of business that the Company cedes to any one individual reinsurer or reinsurance group during a year.
+The Company has formalised guidelines on Financial Security of Reinsurers, Selection and Management.
+In addition, it has established guidelines on Credit Risk Limit for Reinsurers, which limits the volume of business that the Company cedes to any one individual reinsurer or reinsurance group during a year.
 The limit is set based on the reinsurer's country of domicile, financial strength credit rating and its size of shareholders' fund.

-5. Quantitative and qualitative information about its determination of technical provisions, including future cash flow assumptions, the rationale for the choice of discount rates, and a description of methodology used to determine technical provisions and the licensed insurer must present this information by material insurance business segments.
+6. Quantitative and qualitative information about its determination of technical provisions, including future cash flow assumptions, the rationale for the choice of discount rates, and a description of methodology used to determine technical provisions and the licensed insurer must present this information by material insurance business segments.